JohLav/flavour-tracker/README.md

 ### Windows Users

-If you develop on Windows, you should edit you git configuration to change your end of line rules with this command:
+If you develop on Windows, you should edit your git configuration to change your end of line rules with this command:

 `git config --global core.autocrlf true`